Thursday, December 16, 2010

 She staggered back a pace, she had forgotten.
 “Your father doesn’t have the Midas Touch.
 But an illness of the heart.”

-As he was talking he sketched a circle in the air.
-The mist cleared and Serena could see her father prancing around the yard of their house, he was calling for her in an excited voice.
+“The Demon Prince…remember” The mist cleared and Serena could see her father prancing around the yard of their house, he was calling for her in an excited voice.
 His eyes were alive with mischief and love.
 Then the vision dissipated.

-“No Serena!
+“Serena!
+Serena!
+You are blinded by falsehood.
 He is alive and well.
 There was a loss in your house a year ago.”
+He said quickly.

 “My Mother,” she said barely above a whisper.

-“He loved my mother very much”
+“He loved my mother much”

-“I don’t know what to do anymore.”
-She fell backwards onto the bed “I am at a loss.”
+“I don’t know what to say.”
+She fell backwards onto the bed “Then I am lost.
+I don’t know how to help him if this is true.”

 What she saw stunned her.
 There were hundreds of white flowers everywhere covering trees and barks and arbors.
 They all had one thing in common.
 Long reddish black stalks.